 Renovations of the old sanctuary were led by a core group of six church members.
 Over the years, these founding members have been responsible for set building, running lights, writing, directing, singing, acting, and other unseen but very important backstage duties.
 Currently four of the original core remains active in SGP productions.

-Alvin R. Tyndall is the Artistic Director of the Stained Glass Playhouse.
-He has performed for the Little Theatre of Winston-Salem, the Kernersville Little Theater, the Summer Festival and many other theatrical groups.
+Alvin R. Tyndall is the Artistic Director of Stained Glass Playhouse.
+He has performed for The Little Theatre of Winston-Salem, Kernersville Little Theater, Summer Festival and many other theatrical groups.
 He is a member of the Center Point Board of Directors and serves as Chairman of Pastor-Parish Relations, Financial Secretary, Trustee and Lay Speaker for Marvin United Methodist Church.

 Here at Stained Glass Playhouse he has directed over twenty plays including 1776, Brigadoon, A Funny Thing Happened on the Way to the Forum, Mahalia, Hello Dolly, The Sound of Music (twice), Man of La Mancha, Fiddler on the Roof, Godspell, Joseph and the Amazing Technicolor Dreamcoat, Home, A Raisin in the Sun (twice), and Camelot.
 Favorite roles include Benjamin Franklin in 1776 and King Herod in Jesus Christ Superstar.